gitlabhq/gitlabhq/doc/integration/omniauth.md

     and change the following section

-    ```
+    ```yaml
      ## OmniAuth settings
       omniauth:
         # Allow login via Twitter, Google, etc. using OmniAuth providers
         enabled: true

         # CAUTION!
-        # This allows users to login without having a user account first (default: false).
+        # This allows users to login without having a user account first.
+Define the allowed providers
+        # using an array, e.g. ["saml", "twitter"], or as true/false to allow all providers or none.
         # User accounts will be created automatically when authentication was successful.
-        allow_single_sign_on: false
+        allow_single_sign_on: ["saml", "twitter"]

         # Locks down those users until they have been cleared by the admin (default: true).
         block_auto_created_users: true
     ```

-Now we can choose one or more of the Supported Providers below to continue configuration.
+Now we can choose one or more of the Supported Providers listed above to continue the configuration process.

 ## Enable OmniAuth for an Existing User

 Existing users can enable OmniAuth for specific providers after the account is created.
 For example, if the user originally signed in with LDAP an OmniAuth provider such as Twitter can be enabled.
 Follow the steps below to enable an OmniAuth provider for an existing user.

 1. Sign in normally - whether standard sign in, LDAP, or another OmniAuth provider.
 1. Go to profile settings (the silhouette icon in the top right corner).
 1. Select the "Account" tab.
 1. Under "Connected Accounts" select the desired OmniAuth provider, such as Twitter.
 1. The user will be redirected to the provider.
 Once the user authorized GitLab they will be redirected back to GitLab.

 The chosen OmniAuth provider is now active and can be used to sign in to GitLab from then on.

-## Using Custom Omniauth Providers
+## Using Custom Omniauth Providers (only works on installations from source)

-GitLab uses [Omniauth](http://www.omniauth.org/) for authentication and already ships with a few providers preinstalled (e.g. LDAP, GitHub, Twitter).
+GitLab uses [Omniauth](http://www.omniauth.org/) for authentication and already ships with a few providers pre-installed (e.g. LDAP, GitHub, Twitter).
 But sometimes that is not enough and you need to integrate with other authentication solutions.
 For these cases you can use the Omniauth provider.

 ### Steps

 These steps are fairly general and you will need to figure out the exact details from the Omniauth provider's documentation.

 -   Stop GitLab: